GeorgeBatch/TCIA-CPTAC-lung-histology-download/README.md

 1. If you do not have 450GB free on your computer (for downloading and uploading one package at a time), get an external hard drive and make it writable
 2. Download LUAD and LSCC with Aspera Connect onto the external drive (one by one if needed) - location of download can be changed in Aspera Connect App's settings.
 Aspera Connect ensures the integrity of the files so at this point the files should be intact.
 3. Compute the `md5sum` codes for the locally downloaded files.
-We will compare them with the md5sum codes after uploading data onto the remote server.
+We will compare them with the md5sum codes after uploading data onto the remote server. **My md5sum_hashes are in [md5sum_hashes.txt](./md5sum_hashes.txt), but they are not the official ones.
+I was not able to found any md5sum hashes shared by the TCIA team.**
     * Linux with `md5sum`:
         ```shell
         # sorting makes it easier to compare to the remote server version